How Long Should You Keep Your Documents When Invoice Filing?

 When business owners are able to search and compare data across time, locations, and vendors, in a digitized data solution, these kinds of insights can be used to improve business health.

-How Long Should You Keep Invoice Documents?
+How Long Should You Keep Documents When Invoice Filing?

 Long-term invoice data storage is necessary for your organization, but… how long is “long-term”?